justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/best-practices.md

     parent: designers-getting-started
     order: 2
 ---
-## Use our Foundations libraries
+## Use our Foundation libraries

-Make sure you always use the styles defined in our Foundations libraries.
+Make sure you always use the styles defined in our Foundation libraries.
 This will help ensure you’re aligned with the PIE design system and enhance consistency across our products and files.

-Also make sure you’re using the right Foundations library when applying colour, typography, elevation or radius (among others) to your designs.
+Also make sure you’re using the right Foundation library when applying colour, typography, elevation or radius (among others) to your designs.
 For example, if your file uses the PIE 2.0 Light Theme, make sure you are pulling the styles from our PIE 2.0 Foundations – Light.

 {% contentPageImage {
 src: "../../../assets/img/designers/getting-started/best-practices/token-selection.svg",